-C.2.5 State, where appropriate, the existence of rules for the Board's Committees, the place where they are available for consultation and any modifications introduced during the year.
-In turn, please State if an annual report has voluntarily been prepared on the activities of each Committee.
+C.2.5.
+State, where appropriate, the existence of rules for the Board's Committees, the place where they are available for consultation and any modifications introduced during the year.
+In turn, please State if an annual report has voluntarily been prepared on the activities of each Committee

-The By-Laws of the Company (Articles 41 to 43 bis) and the Board of Directors' Regulations (Articles 15 to 18) contain the rules governing the Board Committees.
+Besides the Capital Companies Act, the By-Laws of the Company (Articles 41 to 43 bis) and the Board of Directors' Regulations (Articles 15 to 18) contain the rules governing the Board Committees.